Pakistan shuts key border crossing in wake of shrine attack

-The border closure at Chaman in Pakistan's southwest Baluchistan province came after an attack on a Sufi shrine in southern Pakistan on Thursday left 88 worshippers dead.
-The move was seen as an effort to pressure Kabul to act against militants who Pakistan says have sanctuaries in Afghanistan.
+The border closure at Chaman in southwest Baluchistan province came after an attack on a Sufi shrine in southern Pakistan on Thursday left 88 worshippers dead.
+The move was seen as an effort to pressure Kabul to take action against militants who Pakistan says have sanctuaries in Afghanistan.

-Pakistan security forces have launched nationwide operations they say have left more than 100 "terrorists" dead.
+Pakistan security forces have launched nationwide operations that they say have left more than 100 "terrorists" dead.

 Pakistan closed the border at Torkham hours after the bombing and the Chaman border was shut late Friday, said a senior army official.